snehilvj/dmc-docs/docs/select/select.md

 Select component allows user to pick one option from the given data.

-Note: Dash adds some css by default which can lead you to see some ugly red box when setting the `required` prop to True.
+Note: Dash adds some css by default which can lead you to see an ugly red box when setting the `required` or `error` prop to True.
 Use the below css snippet to counteract it.

 ```css
 input:invalid {